asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 transmission and just basically added a pretty huge network to that and having that network shifts bottleneck to internal PCIe bandwidth.

-So that is part of the block client.
+That is part of the block client.
 This is basically the first thing on your write path, which is still in a virtual machine which works, which sends requests to your clients.
-So that is the first bottleneck because you cannot do faster than your block client.
+That is the first bottleneck because you cannot do faster than your block client.

-So basically you have to remove all the bottlenecks from there because behind that block client which is a brand on one machine, you have a huge service where you can increase parallelism and scale up resources, but the block client starts on one machine.
+You have to remove all the bottlenecks from there because behind that block client which is a brand on one machine, you have a huge service where you can increase parallelism and scale up resources, but the block client starts on one machine.

-So you have to make it super fast on one machine handling all those write requests or read requests.
+You have to make it super fast on one machine handling all those write requests or read requests.
-So this is why an FPGA helps for example.
+This is why an FPGA helps for example.

 {% include timecode.html time="25:27" %}
 On the block server side where like the actual server, they reduced data sector size to 128 kilobytes and they mentioned